The Most Common Google Ads Mistakes That Drain Your Budget — and How to Avoid Them

 B. Segment by Intent

-CTR (Click-Through Rate) – Measures how well your ad copy performs
+CTR (Click-Through-Rate) – This metric helps determine how well your ad copy is performing.

-Quality Score – Google’s rating of your keyword, ad, and landing page alignment
+Quality Score – Google assigns a score based on your keyword, ad, and landing page, among other metrics.

-CPC (Cost Per Click) – Should align with your profit margins
+CPC (Cost per Click) – This metric should relate to your profit margins.

-Google Ads isn’t just about clicks—it’s about profitable conversions.
-Avoiding these common mistakes can dramatically improve your ROI and help you scale smarter.
-At Atya Global, we design data-driven ad campaigns that get results without wasting your budget.
+While Google Ads is focused on clicks, it’s ultimately about profitable conversions.
+Making a few adjustments to avoid mistakes can help you improve your ROI and scale more effectively.
+At Atya Global, we create data-driven ad campaigns that drive results without wasting money.